jaegeral/openrelik-worker-eztools/README.md

 # Openrelik worker eztools
-## Description

 The **OpenRelik EZTools Worker** is a Celery-based task processor designed to execute various command-line forensic tools from Eric Zimmerman's EZTools suite.
-This worker allows users to leverage the power of these well-regarded digital forensic utilities within the OpenRelik platform, processing one or more input files and generating structured output.
+This worker allows you to run selected command-line tools from Eric Zimmermann's EZTools suite (e.g., `LECmd`, `RBCmd`, `AppCompatCacheParser`) on input files.
+It captures the standard output of these tools and makes it available for further processing or storage within the OpenReLiK platform.

 Currently, this worker supports the following EZTools:

 * **LECmd (LNK File Parser):** Parses LNK shortcut files and related artifacts.
-* **RBCmd (Recycle Bin Parser):** Parses $I/$R files from the Recycle Bin.
+* **RBCmd (Recycle Bin Command Line):** Parses `$I` and `$R` files from the Windows Recycle Bin.
+* **AppCompatCacheParser:** Parses AppCompatCache (ShimCache) data from SYSTEM registry hives.

 For each input file, the selected EZTool is executed.
 The worker captures the standard output (STDOUT) of the tool and saves it to an output file
 (e.g., `original_filename_lecmd.txt`).
 If an error occurs during processing, the task will reflect this.